ArduPilot/ardupilot_wiki/copter/source/docs/dji-f330-flamewheel.rst

 -  To prepare to fly place your copter on your takeoff location, turn your transmitter on and plug in the copter's battery.

-   -  (If you have a PX4 or Pixhawk flight controller depress the start button for five seconds).
+   -  (If you have a PX4 or Pixhawk autopilot depress the start button for five seconds).
    -  The ESC's should emit a short series of musical notes and then be quiet.